 Transitioning a current real estate lease portfolio to meet the new FASB lease accounting standards should be reasonably straightforward, right?
 Maybe not.
-Many companies are finding that the accounting for real estate leases is trickier than expected while some of the best-prepared real estate corporations have been aware of this impending change many are seeing that accessing the data required to transition leases to the new FASB standards is far from simple.
+Many companies find accounting for real estate leases is trickier than expected.
+While the best-prepared real estate corporations have been aware of this impending change, many still find accessing the data required to transition leases to the new FASB standards far from simple.

-Here are a couple of potential sources of difficulty under the new standards, as it will be necessary to identify and account for each.
+Here are potential sources of difficulty under the new standards, as it will be necessary to identify and account for each.

 Accounting for multiple assets within a lease